Jelmerro/Vieb/README.md

 Press `F1` at any time when using Vieb to find out more.

-You can view the [default settings and keybindings](app/default-settings.json) directly, but these are also found in the help documentation inside Vieb.

 # Starting Vieb

 To get started with Vieb, download a stable release from the